-To make your business successful, you need to come up with a simple, convenient, and useful website.
-Explore our 7 tips below to improve usability and attract more customers.
+To make your business successful, you need to develop a simple, convenient, and useful website.
+Explore our seven tips to improve usability and attract more customers.

 - Be consistent with your website design.
-Once you finish with the website speed, check if you are consistent in your layout, font, and color scheme to make a user feel more familiar and recognize your brand.
-Make sure to have the same layout across all pages, similar colors and fonts not to confuse customers.
+Once you finish with the website speed, check if you are consistent in your layout, font, and color scheme to make a user feel more comfortable and recognize your brand.
+Make sure to have the same layout across all pages, similar colors, and fonts not to confuse customers.

 - Come up with a mobile version.
 Now when the number of smartphone users worldwide has reached 3.8 billion, a responsive website is a must-have for every business.
-Since the majority of people browse the internet from smartphones and tablets, you need to ensure a seamless experience visiting your website: good speed, clear navigation, and easy-to-find CTAs.
-Also, don’t forget to use the same font and colors you have in your desktop version.
+Since the majority of people browse the internet from smartphones and tablets, you need to ensure a seamless website experience: good speed, clear navigation, and easy-to-find CTAs.
+Apart from that, don’t forget to use the same font and colors you have in your desktop version.

-- Leverage simple navigation layout.
-If you don’t want users to abandon your website without even exploring it, find a good, clear, and familiar navigation layout.
-Keep in mind that many customers have already got used to certain layouts, so you better use something simple, standard, and familiar to everyone.
+- Leverage a simple navigation layout.
+Find a good, clear, and familiar navigation layout if you don’t want users to abandon your website without even exploring it.
+Keep in mind that many customers have already gotten used to certain layouts, so you better use something simple, standard, and familiar to everyone.
 Your main goal here is to make visitors feel comfortable.
-That’s why consider leveraging a simple navigation bar at the top of the website that contains links to main pages.
+Consider leveraging a simple navigation bar at the top of the website that contains links to your main pages.

 - Arrange your content based on generally accepted rules.
-It’s critical to have good content in terms of customer satisfaction and SEO.
-So, create your content based on the accepted rules and SEO guidelines.
-Use clear, short, and sweet headings and subheadings to break the content into logical parts and make it look better for users, and let them perceive information easily.
+It’s critical to have quality content in terms of customer satisfaction and SEO.
+Therefore, create your content based on standard rules and SEO guidelines.
+Use clear and short and sweet headings and subheadings to break your content into logical parts and make it look better for users, and let them perceive information easily.

 - Ensure that your main features and benefits are visible.
-To let customers instantly gather information about your company, product, features, and benefits, create a section with this data and make it visible.
-You can use icons for features to attract customers’ attention.
+To let customers instantly gather information about your company, product, features, and benefits, create a section with this data, and make it visible.
+You can implement icons for your features to attract customers’ attention.

 - Use images wisely.
-Of course, visuals play a great role in demonstrating your product and the benefits it provides but don’t overdo it.
-Bear in mind, images influence your website speed.
-You need to have everything in moderation: images will help you break up the text, hold the attention and interest of readers.
+Of course, visuals play a significant role in demonstrating your product and the benefits it provides, but you should not overdo it.
+Bear in mind that although images will help you break up the text, they influence your website speed.
+You need to moderate your website to hold the attention and interest of readers.

 You already know some great tips to improve website usability, so it’s time to see several examples.

-To improve usability, it’s not enough to increase the speed of website loading.
+Increasing your website loading speed to improve usability is not enough.
 This process needs improvements in layout, navigation, design, content, visuals, and more.
-So now we’ll unveil how different companies managed to achieve it.
+Now we’ll unveil how different companies managed to achieve it.

 Let’s take Master Class, for example.
-The company that offers classes in different disciplines enables users to easily access and load the website fast.
-It’s consistent in using font, color scheme, and layout across all web pages.
+The company that offers classes in different disciplines enables users to easily access and load its website fast.
+It’s consistent in its font, color scheme, and layout usage across all web pages.
 Master Class also has a visible and clear CTA button and all important information for newcomers.

-Mobile users can explore the company’s services from their smartphones or tablets as well.
+Mobile users can also explore the company’s services from their smartphones or tablets.

-The company’s website has a standard navigation menu, similar font, color scheme, and layout across website pages, consistent content to make people recognize the brand and easily navigate its website.
+The company’s website has a standard navigation menu, consistent content, similar font, color scheme, and layout across all website pages to make people recognize the brand and easily navigate its website.
 Pantene also provides a convenient mobile version.

-Congrats, now you know the importance and main elements of usability.
-Grab inspiration from our tips and examples to develop a user-friendly and relevant site.
+Congrats, now you know the importance and key elements of usability.
+Grab some inspiration from our tips and examples to develop a user-friendly and relevant site.

 - This article defines the term and uncovers the importance and mistakes of usability.

-- In this article, you’ll find ways to improve website usability.
+- In this article, you’ll find several ways to improve your website’s usability.